|The Seventeenth Annual Berkeley Undergraduate Prize for Architectural Design Excellence 2015|

 Two students (maximum) who meet the eligibility requirements above may collaborate as authors.
 An architecture student may team up with another undergraduate in architecture, landscape architecture, urban studies, arts and humanities, the social sciences, or engineering.
 If two students collaborate, then both names must appear on their essay and if awarded a prize, the prize is to be equally shared.

-You are asked to include a digital photograph of each of your selected building(s) or place(s) with your essay.
+You are asked to include two digital photographs of your selected building(s) or place(s) with your essay.
 The photographs should be at a minimum 500 pixels wide, and in .jpg format.
 No more than two photographs will be accepted.
 You can use a digital camera, a film camera (and scan the printed image), or even capture the image on a cell phone.
 The photographs should be as informative as possible in order to enable those reading the essays to determine how well you have described your subject matter.
 The Readers are instructed NOT to add or detract points from their evaluation because of the quality of the photograph itself.
 To the contrary, one of the primary purposes of the essay format is to test your skill in describing a place or building in words, rather then pictures or drawings.
 As with the Readers, use the photographs to continually review how good a job you have done in describing your selected building(s) or places in words.

 Judging for the essay competition is on a numeric system.
 The members of the BERKELEY PRIZE Committee are asked to evaluate each essay in terms of the following criteria: